-Instagram Updates Rolled out in July 2019
+Instagram Updates: July 2019 Edition

 Instagram is working consistently to keep up with its own ever-changing and evolving platform.
 Each month, they roll out several updates that are fun, useful, and beneficial for users.
 We will be touching base on the addition of ads to the Explore Page, Like removal testing, new Stickers, Ban Policies, and more.
 Here are July's Instagram Updates.